rachelrodko/travel-packing-list-react/README.md

 # Travel Packing List
 #### (React)

 A simple React application of creating a list of items to pack for a holiday and keeping track on whether they are packed or not.
+The application has been crated in Create React App.

 ## How it works